timsvoice/supplementary-buttons-anki/README.md

 buttons you would normally have access to.
 This is done to prevent any accidental editing of the displayed result.
 If you want to make changes to the card, first toggle the Markdown button again and go back to normal mode.

+However, if you absolutely need to edit the card in markdown mode, you can choose to keep the buttons enabled from the options menu, by ticking the checkbox _Allow editing of rendered Markdown_.

 When you do add text to your card or alter the HTML directly in Markdown mode, a dialog box will appear asking whether you want to revert to your previous